By Busisiwe Dhlamini – Founder of BuhleBakho Communications

 It was surprising at first because I had not said anything explicitly motivating to him at all in my following up with him.
 His response then settled into a deeper of part of me that could understand how significant it must have been for him to be reminded that his project mattered.
 It’s an open secret that entrepreneurship is sometimes a lonely avenue with nothing and nobody to give you a push, or even keep you accountable.
 I was grateful that my follow up was the friend that showed up for him in that lonely avenue.
 It’s also quite satisfying to have seen, through that interaction, that BuhleBakho Communications can simply be that random stranger that comforts another.

-It’s not only about getting business and making monetary profit, its also about the social profit of making an inspiring mark in people’s lives.
-I’m glad to have been reminded of this because social profit has indeed mattered to us from the start.
-What a lovely opportunity to see just how effortlessly that can play out.
+For me, it’s not only about getting business and making monetary profit, its also about the social profit of making an inspiring mark in people’s lives.
+I’m glad to have been reminded of this in my interaction with this particular gentleman because social profit has indeed mattered to me from the start – what a lovely opportunity to see just how effortlessly that can happen.
+Monetary profit is great and necessary – of course we still want to, and must, make money – but social profit is just as valuable (maybe even more valuable) and that should never be lost.
+Businesses – big or small – should uplift society.

-Now I’m inspired to carry out my least favourite task with more intention and far more awareness about caring for the lives that I follow up with.
-In fact, it might not be my least favourite task anymore.
-The gentleman’s gratitude watered BuhleBakho Communications with a more inspiring approach.
+Now I’m inspired to carry out the administrative task of following up with more care.
+In fact, it might not be my least favourite task anymore – the gentleman’s gratitude watered me with a more compassionate outlook of it.

 I’m looking forward to more connecting and meaningful interactions.